 Problems with Water Quality Contamination near Gas and Oil Drilling Sites

-The rapid expansion of the hydraulic fracturing (fracking) industry in West Virginia during the extraction process of oil and natural gas has greatly increased the potential for contamination from the chemicals used throughout the process of our ground water aquifers, wells, and local waterways such as rivers and streams.
+Exciting as these developments are, the concern that strikes a responsive chord in many West Virginians is that the accelerated expansion of the hydraulic fracturing (fracking) industry in West Virginia could contaminate and pollute our ground water aquifers, wells, and local waterways such as rivers and streams.

 According to the Huffington Post, “The EPA is studying the possible impact on drinking water at several stages of the fracking process: when water is drawn from reservoirs or underground sources and used for fracking; when a chemical mix is injected into the ground to break up rock; when wastewater from fracking is disposed of; how the drilling wells and wastewater-storage wells are constructed; and the potential for toxic fluids to migrate from deep underground to near-surface drinking water supplies.”
 The one contentious issue the EPA does not seem to be addressing is how often this contamination may occur.

 Before a gas or oil well can begin producing, each horizontal Marcellus well needs between 2.4 and 7.8 million gallons of fresh water.
 This water, which is pumped from streams, aquifers, rivers, or municipal supplies is mixed with sand and chemicals.
 It is then injected into the well bore under high pressure, and force is enough to fracture the shale and stimulate oil or gas flow.